qltd/knight-wallace/wp-content/plugins/hummingbird-performance/readme.txt

 ★★★★★ <br>
 “Hummingbird is so easy to use.
 I thought it wouldn't change my speed much because I already made improvements.
 I ran the scan, it gave me recommendations, I pushed a button to apply them and it made my site even faster!” - <a href="https://premium.wpmudev.org/profile/juancamilobuitrago">Camilo</a>

 ★★★★★ <br>
+“Hummingbird is getting smarter with each update.
+Today it's become so good that it forced me to remove giant cache and optimization plugins like WP Super Cache and WP Sweep because now Hummingbird includes all those features – but in a more impressive way.” - <a href="https://wordpress.org/support/users/swagatam1975/">swagatam1975</a>

+★★★★★ <br>
 “Hummingbird took me from 32 to 84 on Google page speed plus made my site 50% faster on GTmetrix!” - <a href="https://premium.wpmudev.org/profile/nicolastergiopoulos">Nicolas</a>